mozman/libezdxf/README.md

 - Read ASCII/Binary DXF and DWG.

+- The lib does not support concurrency beyond loading multiple DXF documents -- each document in one separated thread.
+Do no process a DXF document in multiple threads!
+Providing thread safety is a lot of work without much benefit.

 - The DWG reader will convert DWG data into DXF data and can only support entities documented by the Open Design Alliance(ODA).